How to Open a Company in Mexico: Seven Essential Steps

 We can also classify them depending on the level of shareholders and capital.
 They can be microenterprises, small or medium-sized companies ( SMEs ), or social and private companies.
 The established company type depends on the product or service you offer.

-Establish a business in Mexico individually or in partnership: What is the difference?
+Establish a business in Mexico individually or in partnership: What is the difference when open a company?

-This is one of the fundamental questions when someone is planning to open a company in Mexico.
-For this issue, we have two important terms to remember:
+This is one of the fundamental questions to consider when planning to open a company in Mexico.
+To address this, there are two important terms to keep in mind:

 • Public Limited Company (SA): The amount of contributions determines the partners.
 Business decisions are made by vote based on the percentage of capital owned.

 • Limited Liability Company (S. de RL): This type of business comprises a maximum of 50 members.
-Actions that limit or expand the distribution of profits between partners are allowed here.
+Moreover, actions that limit or expand the distribution of profits between partners are allowed within this structure.

-• Sociedad por Acciones Simplificadas (SAS): This form of business can be established as a natural person, electronically, and without the need for a notary.
-It is ideal for small businesses since income can be, at most, approximately USD 300,000 annually.
+• Sociedad por Acciones Simplificadas (SAS): This form of business can be established by a natural person, electronically, and without the need for a notary.
+Therefore, it is ideal for small businesses, especially since the annual income can be, at most, approximately USD 300,000.

 • Cooperative Society (SC): This type of business requires at least five partners to be incorporated.
-All partners will have the same rights and obligations, regardless of contribution amount.
+Furthermore, all partners will have the same rights and obligations, regardless of their contribution amount.

 Unquestionably, the seven steps mentioned before are crucial for starting a company in Mexico as a stand-alone entity.
-However, by partnering with Intugo, you can run your business in a way that will allow you to focus on your core competencies without the intricacies of doing business in Mexico.
+Nonetheless, by partnering with Intugo, you can simplify the process and run your business more efficiently.
+This approach allows you to focus on your core competencies while avoiding the intricacies of doing business in Mexico.